Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Article Screening Criteria and Prompts

 \section{Article Screening Criteria and Prompts}

 Following article search and retrieval, the articles are screened for relevance to the study.
 The screening is conducted on abstracts, and then on full-text articles.
 We present the study objectives, inclusion and exclusion criteria, along with the detailed prompts used to screen for relevant priority pathogen articles.
-We take inspiration from \cite{ottoSRPromptPaper}, and their ScreenPrompt structure to build our article screening prompts.
+Through prompt sensitivity tests with the open-source models under evaluation, similar to \citet{alhetelahahmad2026measuring} but replacing yes/no with include/exclude, we settle on using a modified version of the prompt from ScreenPrompt \citep{ottoSRPromptPaper}.
 The prompts follow a structured format: basic instruction, study objectives, inclusion/exclusion criteria, article content, and chain-of-thought screening instructions with parsable output request.

 \end{tcolorbox}

 \end{tcolorbox}

 Finally, the articles that pass the abstract screening have their full text screened as follows.